 For one of the client’s buildings, the cost—split over three years—of setting up the analytics was $8,330, and the annual operating cost of the maintenance program is $18,000.
 However, these outlays can be immediately offset against numerous annual savings: water usage of $4,647; energy consumption of $23,100; reduction in on-site technician time through remote rectification of $9,750; and a reduction in the maintenance contract of $12,000.
 Overall, the simple payback achieved for this location has been an impressive 6.3 months.

-DDM has numerous benefits, and few downsides.
-Transitioning from a conventional maintenance service contract to a DDM plan involves time and costs, and requires a significant change in attitude in order to embrace the potential that DDM offers.
-Added to this, not every factor can be measured, and for some assets the cost of installing new sensors can outweigh the benefits.
+DDM has numerous benefits and few downsides.
+That said, transitioning from a conventional maintenance service contract to a DDM plan takes time and investment before you start seeing cost savings, requiring a significant change in attitude in order to embrace the potential that DDM offers.
+Added to this, not every factor can be measured, and for some assets, the cost of installing new sensors can outweigh the benefits.

 However, one of the most immediate attractions of DDM is that it is scalable.
 For any company unsure that this approach is for them—but with concerns over critical equipment—the solution is simply to trial DDM on those key areas.
 It is a solution that works effectively for OT and IT systems alike, including HVAC, fire, electrical, plumbing, BMS, elevators, computer hardware and software, and even Internet services.